-3.12.0 Comparable statistics on access to, and use of, information and communication technologies (ICTs), are critical to formulating policies and strategies concerning ICT-enabled growth, for social inclusion and cohesion, and for monitoring and evaluating the impact of ICTs on economic and social developments.
-Three question are formulated which is to answered yes or no. The question will be answered yes if the factory use that facility for any purpose related to factory not necessary it should be related to manufacturing activity.
+3.12.0 Comparable statistics on access to, and use of, information and communication technologies (ICTs), are critical to formulating policies and strategies concerning ICTenabled growth, for social inclusion and cohesion, and for monitoring and evaluating the impact of ICTs on economic and social developments.
+These questions have been formulated which are to be answered in affirmative (yes) or negative (no).
+The question will be answered 'yes' if the factory use that facility for any purpose related to factory irrespective of the fact whether it relates to manufacturing activity or not.